Zsargul/TBC-Profession-Scraper/README.md

 # TBC-Profession-Scraper
-Scrapes tradeskill data from TBC Wowhead
+Python web-scraper for getting data about tradeskills from tbc.wowhead.com.